 | Uranium Energy Corp. | 19.75 | 14 | 17.08 |

-For NexGen Energy Ltd. (NXE), no verified target price data is available from recognized analysts.
-This uncertainty may reflect broader market sentiment.
+For NexGen Energy Ltd. (NXE), no verified target price data is available from recognized analysts, reflecting a lack of consensus in the market sentiment for this company.

 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of Uranium Energy Corp.
-(UEC) and NexGen Energy Ltd. (NXE) based on recent data.
+The following table summarizes the strengths and weaknesses of Uranium Energy Corp.
+(UEC) and NexGen Energy Ltd. (NXE) based on the most recent data.

 | Criterion | Uranium Energy Corp.
 (UEC) | NexGen Energy Ltd. (NXE) |